annurdien/portofolio/README.md

 ## Content Management

-- Use the admin dashboard at `/admin` to sign in (email/password) and create or delete projects.
+- Use the admin dashboard at `/admin` to sign in (email/password) and create, edit, or delete projects.
 Image uploads are stored in Supabase Storage and linked automatically.
 - For bulk updates, edit `src/data/projects.ts` and rerun the seeding script.

 ## Theming & Styling Notes